-Despite their muscled exterior and worried wrinkled expression, Boxers are lovable, high-spirited, energetic family dogs.
+Despite their muscled exterior and worried wrinkled expression, Boxers are lovable, fun-loving, energetic family dogs.

-Also known as the German Boxer or Deutscher Boxer, these purebred dogs are a perfect blend of protective watchdog and sweet-tempered cuddler, making them great with kids.
+Also known as the German Boxer or Deutscher Boxer, this purebred is a protective watchdog and sweet-tempered cuddler, making it a great companion for kids.

 Is the Boxer the family guardian you need?
 Read on to learn all you need to know about these playful pups.

 The history of the German Boxer